Giving to Disaster Relief

 1. Every other pew is roped off to provide an additional level of protection.

-2. Masks are recommended for those who are unvaccinated, but not required.
+2. Masks are recommended, but not required, for the unvaccinated.
 We will not ask for proof of vaccination.

 4. Please do not come to church if you are sick.
 We will always have an online option.

-7. The offering will continue to be at the back, but we will add another usher and have two offering baskets and two bulletin baskets, one at each door.
+5. Offering baskets are at the back, with two ushers, two offering baskets and two bulletin baskets, one at each door.

-11. Indoor meetings such as Bible Studies, Garden Club and committee meetings: rules are up to the group although they must be unanimous; in other words, if one person needs others to wear masks for their protection, all must wear masks.
+9. Indoor meetings such as Bible Studies, Garden Club and committee meetings: rules are up to the group although they must be unanimous; in other words, if one person needs others to wear masks for their protection, all must wear masks.
 Groups may also make their own rules regarding snacks.
-Group rules take effect immediately.

-12. We will revisit all rules monthly, or right away if conditions change.
+10. We will revisit all rules at the next Church Council meeting on November 8, or right away if conditions change.